Every once in a while, someone will send you an attachment you can't open on your computer, usually because you don't have the right software

 Just download Microsoft's free Visio Viewer software, and run it to install the viewer on your computer.

 This free software will let you open and view Visio files without Visio.
-However, you won't be able to make any changes.
+However, you won't be able to make any changes to the file.

 Exclusive discount on Microsoft Office